awsdocs/aws-batch-user-guide/doc_source/spot_fleet_IAM_role.md

 1. For **Role Name**, type `AWSServiceRoleForEC2SpotFleet`\.
 Choose **Create role**\.

 **Note**
-Historically, there have been two managed policies for the Amazon EC2 Spot Fleet role\.
+In the past, there have been two managed policies for the Amazon EC2 Spot Fleet role\.
 **AmazonEC2SpotFleetRole**: This was the original managed policy for the Spot Fleet role\.
-It has tighter IAM permissions, but it does not support Spot Instance tagging in compute environments\.
+It has tighter IAM permissions, but it doesn't support Spot Instance tagging in compute environments\.
 If you've previously created a Spot Fleet role with this policy, see [Spot Instances Not Tagged on Creation](troubleshooting.md#spot-instance-no-tag) to apply the new recommended policy to that role\.
 **AmazonEC2SpotFleetTaggingRole**: This role provides all of the necessary permissions to tag Amazon EC2 Spot Instances\.
 Use this role to allow Spot Instance tagging on your AWS Batch compute environments\.

 ## Create Amazon EC2 Spot Fleet Roles with the AWS CLI<a name="spot-fleet-roles-cli"></a>